ocsf/ocsf-docs/Articles/Defining and Using Observables.md

 }
 ```

-Event classes work identically: attribute observable definitions occur in attribute detail objects inside the `attributes` object.
+Event classes work identically: attribute observables are defined inside attribute details.

 ### Definition Example: Observable by Class-Specific Attribute Path
 This last observable definition type allows defining an observable for an attribute inside a nested structure for an event class, though it can be used for attributes directly defined in the class (in this case being a alternative to defining event class attribute observables).

-This type of definition is done by adding an `observables` object to the event class definition that maps from attribute paths to observable `type_id` values.
+This type of definition is done by adding an top-level `observables` field to the event class definition whose value is a JSON object that maps from attribute paths to observable `type_id` values.

 Class-specific attribute path definitions also work for event class `extends` definitions both for the normal case (subclass / subtype) as well as the "patch extends" case.
 In the extends cases, the class-specific observable definitions replace a prior definition or add a new definition.